micmejia/bible-dump/NKJV/2 John/2 John 1.md

 ###### 1
-The Elder, To the [^a]elect lady and her children, whom I love in truth, and not only I, but also all those who have known the truth,
+The Elder, To the elect lady and her children, whom I love in truth, and not only I, but also all those who have known the truth,

 ###### 2
 because of the truth which abides in us and will be with us forever:

 ###### 3
-Grace, mercy, _and_ peace will be with [^b]you from God the Father and from the Lord Jesus Christ, the Son of the Father, in truth and love. ## Walk in Christ's Commandments
+Grace, mercy, _and_ peace will be with you from God the Father and from the Lord Jesus Christ, the Son of the Father, in truth and love. ## Walk in Christ's Commandments

 ###### 4
 I rejoiced greatly that I have found _some_ of your children walking in truth, as we received commandment from the Father.